Pecan Pie Smoked Porter Brownies

 Coconut was another.
-Ever since the most loathsome of all Trick-or-Treat offerings, Neapolitan Sundaes, Almond Joys and Mounds bars, started taking up valuable real estate in my orange plastic pumpkin during childhood Halloweens, my Trow Away pile of post Halloween candy sorting convinced me that coconut was to blame.
-Assaulting me with it’s odd texture that wasn’t quite crunch and wasn’t quite chewy and definitely wasn’t delicious.
+Ever since the most loathsome of all Trick-or-Treat offerings, Neapolitan Sundaes, Almond Joys and Mounds bars, started taking up valuable real estate in my orange plastic pumpkin during childhood Halloweens, my Trow Away pile of post-Halloween candy sorting convinced me that coconut was to blame.
+Assaulting me with its odd texture that wasn’t quite crunchy and wasn’t quite chewy and definitely wasn’t delicious.
 Then came chicken Panang and I realized that I love, LOVE coconut, I just hated crappy candy.
 Now, I stockpile coconut milk, full fat, of course.

 So, beer, coconut, salt, smoked things.
 This is why I give everyone, and most food products, a second chance.
 Or maybe a third.
 But don’t push it.

 - 18 standard sized (280g) graham crackers (two standard sleeves)

 - ½ cup (90g) plus ½ cup (90g) melted butter, divided